mose/k8s-playground/kubeless/README.md

 (where `<ip>` is the IP of my kubernetes sandbox VM on GCE)

-So now I can curl and test with a fake payload:
+So now I can curl and test with a fake [payload.json](https://github.com/mose/k8s-playground/blob/master/kubeless/payload.json):
 ```
 $ curl --data @payload.json stargazers.<ip>.nip.io --header "Content-Type:application/json"
 ```